aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

-Amazon SageMaker Operators for Kubernetes are operators that can be used to train machine learning models, optimize hyperparameters for a given model, run batch transform jobs over existing models, and set up inference endpoints.
-With these operators, users can manage their jobs in Amazon SageMaker from their Kubernetes cluster.
-This document assumes prior knowledge of Kubernetes and standard commands.
+Amazon SageMaker Operators for Kubernetes are operators that you use to train machine learning models.
+You can also use the operators to optimize hyperparameters for a given model, run batch transform jobs over existing models, and set up inference endpoints.
+With these operators, you can manage jobs in Amazon SageMaker from a Kubernetes cluster.
+This guide shows you how to set up the operators.
+The guide also explains how to use the operators to optimize hyperparameters, run batch transform jobs, and setup an inference endpoint.

 There is no additional charge to use these operators.
-You incur charges for any Amazon SageMaker resources used through these operators.
+You do incur charges for any Amazon SageMaker resources that you use through these operators.
+The procedures and guidelines here assume you are familiar with Kubernetes and standard commands.

 .. contents::

-What is an Operator?
+What is an operator?
 --------------------

 Kubernetes is built on top of what is called the controller pattern.
-This pattern allows applications and tools to listen to a central state manager (ETCD) and take action when something happens.
-Examples of such applications include \ ``cloud-controller-manager``, \ ``controller-manager``, etc.
+This pattern allows applications and tools to listen to a central state manager (ETCD) and act when something happens.
+Examples of such applications include \ ``cloud-controller-manager`` and \ ``controller-manager``.
-The controller pattern allows us to create decoupled experiences and not have to worry about how other components are integrated.
-An operator is a purpose-built application that will manage a specific type of component using this same pattern.
+The controller pattern allows you to create decoupled experiences and not have to worry about how other components are integrated.
+An operator is a purpose-built application that manages a specific type of component by using this same pattern.

 Prerequisites
 ~~~~~~~~~~~~~

-The Amazon SageMaker Operators for Kubernetes guide assumes that you’ve
+This guide assumes that you’ve
 completed the following prerequisites:

 -  Installed the following tools: